-Kathleen Russell, Center of Judicial Excellence, asked about the different types of letters and whether the psychologist and complainant are informed of the status of the complaint when a complaint is opened, and an investigation moves forward.
+Kathleen Russell, Center of Judicial Excellence, asked about the different types of letters and whether the psychologist and complainant is informed of the status of the complaint when a complaint is opened, and an investigation moves forward.
 Ms. Monterrubio stated that all complainants are sent an acknowledgement letter, but status update letters are not sent out due to workload.
-She stated that anyone can call at any time to get an update on the status of his or her case.
+She stated that anyone can call at any time to get an update on the status of their case.